New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes

 \subsubsection{Newly Formed Dust}

 The emission features that arise in SNe~IIn, as in \sn, originate from the interaction of the SN ejecta with a dense CSM.
 Shocked gas, located between the forward shock which is plowing into the CSM and a reverse shock of the SN ejecta, can cool, and if the density is large enough, it may form new dust grains.
-The cooling time for such dust is short ($\sim$10--100 s), but a persistent heat source can generate an extended period of NIR emission.
+The cooling time for such dust is short, and can be estimated in the following manner: $\tau_{\rm cool} \approx E/L$ where $E$ is the thermal energy of a grain and $L$ is the grain luminosity.
+We estimate the thermal energy as $Nk_BT_{\rm dust}$, where $N$ is the total number of particles in a grain and $k_B$ is the Boltzmann constant.
+We assume the grains radiate as a blackbody: $L = 4\pi{a}^2 \sigma T^4_{\rm dust}$, where $a$ is the typical grain size and $\sigma$ is the Stefan-Boltzmann constant.
+For graphite grains of size $a \approx 1$ $\mu$m, and $\rho \approx 3$ g cm$^{-3}$, we have $N \approx 10^{12}$, meaning $\tau_{\rm cool} <$ 1 s.
+Furthermore, theoretical calculations by \citet{draine+li2001} show that the cooling time for PAH and silicate grains at $T \approx 1000$ K is $\la$ 10 s, for grains of all sizes.
+Nevertheless, a persistent heat source can generate an extended period of NIR emission.
 The physical conditions for post-shock dust formation are not necessarily easy to produce: strongly interacting SNe are often X-ray sources, which could prevent the formation of new dust grains in the post-shock gas.
-In a few cases, however, evidence for the formation of dust in the post-shock region has been found for SNe 1998S \citep{pozzo2004}, 2006jc \citep{smith08-2006jc}, and 2005ip \citep{smith09-2005ip, fox2009}, and possibly also SN 2006tf \citep{smith06tf}.
+Evidence for the formation of dust in the post-shock region has been found for a few SNe, however, including SN 1998S \citep{pozzo2004}, SN 2006jc \citep{smith08-2006jc}, and SN 2005ip \citep{smith09-2005ip, fox2009}.
 This newly formed dust is then heated by the energy from the shock as it continues to propagate into the CSM, which gives rise to the prolonged NIR excess.